 - assist passengers with the handling of luggage

 - keep accurate records of driver shifts, income and expenses

 - arrange regular repairs, general maintenance and cleaning of vehicles.

-A chauffeur/hire car driver drives motor cars to transport personnel and visitors on behalf of hire car companies, businesses, government or other organisations.
+A chauffeur/public hire vehicle driver drives cars to transport personnel and visitors on behalf of hire car companies, businesses, government or other organisations.
 Some families employ a chauffeur and this work usually entails other duties, such as running errands.
-When driving dignitaries, chauffeurs/hire car drivers must be aware of, and follow, security procedures.
+When driving dignitaries, chauffeurs/public hire vehicle drivers must be aware of, and follow, security procedures.

 A taxi driver drives cars licensed as taxis to transport passengers for a fare that is calculated on a taxi meter.
 Taxi drivers usually work shifts, which involves day, evening and weekend work.
 Taxi drivers have constant contact with the public.
 They must provide a service that meets the standards of government regulatory authorities and the taxi network for which they drive.

 - high-level driving skills

 - able to work long or irregular hours

 - able to remain calm in difficult situations